 But description is not enough.
-If it claims simply to report data in their purity, one may ask why the arid report should be added to the more lively experience.
-If it pretends to report the significant date, then it is deceived, for significance is not in data but accrues to them from the occurrence of insight.
-If it urges that it presents the insights that arise spontaneously, immediately, and inevitably from the data, one must remark that the data alone are never the sole determinants of the insights that arise in any but an infantile mind and that beyond the level of insight there is the level of critical reflection with its criterion of the virtually unconditioned.
+If it claims simply to report data in their purity, one may ask why the more lively arid report should be added to the more lively pretends to report the significant data, then it is deceived, for significance is not in data but accrues to them from the occurrence of insight.
+If it urges that it presents the insights that arise spontaneously, immediately, and inevitably from the data, one must remark that the dava alone are never the sole determinants of the insights that arise in any but an infantile mind and that beyond the level of insight there is the level of critical reflection with its criterion of the virtually unconditioned.
 If it objects that at least one must begin by describing the facts that are accessible to all, one must insist that knowledge of fact rests on a grasp of the unconditioned and that a grasp of the unconditioned is not the starting-point but the end of inquiry.
-Moreover, if one hopes to reach this end in an inquiry into knowledge, then one had better not begin with the assumption that knowing is "something there to be looked at and described".
-For knowing is an organically integrated activity: on a flow of sensitive experiences, inquiry intelligently generates a cumulative succession of insights, and the significance of the experiences varies concomitantly with the cumulation of insights; in memory's store of experiences and in the formulation of accumulated insights, reflection grasps approximations towards the virtually unconditioned and attainments of it to issue into probable and certain judgments of fact.
-To conceive knowing one must understand the dynamic pattern of experiencing, inquiring, reflecting, and such understanding is not to be reached by taking a look.
-To affirm knowing it is useless to peer inside, for the dynamic pattern is to be found not in this or that act but in the unfolding of mathematics, empirical science, common sense, and philosophy; in that unfolding must be grasped the pattern of knowing and, if one feels inclined to doubt that the pattern really exists, then one can try the experiment of attempting to escape experience, to renounce intelligence in inquiry, to desert reasonableness in critical reflection.
+Moreover, if one hopes to reach this end in an inquiry into knowledge, then one had better not begin with the assumption that knowing is "something there to be looked at and described."
+For knowing is an organically integrated activity: on a flow of sensitive experiences, inquiry intelligently generates a cumulative succession of insights, and the significance of the experiences varies concomitantly with the cumulation of insights; in memory's store of experiences and in the formulation of accumulated insights, reflection grasps approximations towards, the virtually unconditioned and attainments of it to issue into probable and certain judgments of fact. То conceive knowing one must understand the dynamic pattern of experiencing, incuiring, reflecting, and such understanding is not to be reached by taking a look.
+To affirm knowing it is useless to peer inside, for the dynamic pattern is to be found not in this or that act but in the unfolding of mathematics, empirical science, common sense, and philosophy; in that unfolding must be grasped the pattern of knowing and, if one feels inclined to doubt that the pattern really is there.

+then one can try the experiment of attempting to escape experience, to renounce intelligence in inquiry, to desert reasonableness in critical reflection.

 In brief, empiricism as a method rests on an elementary confusion.
 What is obvious in knowing is, indeed, looking.
 Compared to looking, insight is obscure, and grasp of the unconditioned is doubly obscure.
 But empiricism amounts to the assumption that what is obvious in knowing is what knowing obviously is.
-That assumption ebviouslyis false, for if one would learn mathematics or science or philosophy or if one sought common sense advice, then one would go to a man that is intelligent and reasonable rather than to a man that is stupid and silly.
+That assumption obviously is false, for the admits that studies and will income for if one would learn mathematics or science or philosophy or if one sought common sense advice, then one would go to a man that is intelligent and reasonable rather than to a man that is stupid and silly.

-4.4 Common Sense Eclecticism
+4.4 Common Sense Eclecticism.

 The third of the methods that would guide the philosopher to his goal is common sense eclecticism.
+If it revely is educted by original thinkers, it is for from unimportant for overthy and, more commonly, coverthy it is the method that is assumed without a scrutiny by the philority of students and professors, of oritios and historians.

-If it rarely is adopted by original thinkers, it remains the inertial center of the philosophic process.
-From every excess and aberration men swing back to common sense and, perhaps more than a pegligible minority of students and professors, of critics and historians, gever wander very far from a set of assumptions that are neither formulated nor scrutinized.
+rarely is adopted by original thinkers, it remains the inertial center of the philosophic process.
+From every excess and hurhaps aberration men swing back to common sense and, indeed, the contractor of students and professors, of critics and historians, never wander very far from a set of assumptions that are neither formulated nor scrutinized.